The Hormone-Dependent Regenerative Basis of Antlers

 According to several studies, antler bone is considered to be one of the toughest bones in the cervid’s skeleton (Zioupos, 1994).
 The presence of an outer cylinder combined with the spongy core of the bone gives it its maximal stiffness (Goss, 1983).
 During the rut, it is even stronger due to the constant flow of blood (Chapman, 1981).
 These interesting properties of antlers caused their worldwide export, especially to India, where antler trade was allowed.
 Antlers are mostly used as trophies, decoration, or to make efficient tools such as cutlery handles, pistol butts, hangers, buttons and even furniture (Menon, 1994).
 However, the mis-declaration of massive quantities of antlers made the trade illegal as in place of the 100 metric tonnes allowed for exportation, 150 and 200 tonnes were leaving the country (Aziz, 1996).

 To strengthen the legal measures of antler trafficking and to protect cervids, the antler identification in any form becomes crucial (Caro, 2003).
-Therefore, a study was carried out to classify cervid species from their antlers using an elemental analysis so they could be preserved.
+Therefore, a study was carried out to classify cervid species from their antlers using an elemental so they could be preserved.
 The antler samples were collected from the laboratory and were analyzed by X-Ray Fluorescence.
 The antlers of five species were analyzed by passing under the fluorescence spectrometer, namely Axis axis (chital), Rusa unicolor (sambar), Rucervus duvaucelii (swamp deer), Muntiacus muntjak (barking deer) and Axis porcinus (hog deer).
 X-Ray analysis of the antlers of five deer species revealed high intensities for calcium, phosphorus, strontium, iron, silicon, sodium as well as magnesium.
 On the other hand, low intensities for sulphur, zinc, chlorine, copper, aluminum, and potassium were observed (Singh, 2022).
 Figure 4 presents the results of the different fluorescence X-Ray analysis by comparing the intensities of the different elements of the periodic table according to the studied species.

-Fig. 4 The intensity of different chemical elements (calcium, phosphorus, strontium, silicon, iron, sodium, magnesium, sulfur, chlorine, aluminum, zinc, copper and potassium) measured in kilo counts per second (KCps) observed in the antlers of five deer species, namely the chital, sambar, hog deer, swamp deer and barking deer (Singh, 2022).
+Fig. 4.
+The intensity of different chemical elements (calcium, phosphorus, strontium, silicon, iron, sodium, magnesium, sulfur, chlorine, aluminum, zinc, copper and potassium) measured in kilo counts per second (KCps) observed in the antlers of five deer species, namely the chital, sambar, hog deer, swamp deer and barking deer (Singh, 2022).

 According to Figure 4, calcium was very intense in all species while phosphorus was only half as intense as calcium.
 The intensity of calcium (286.16 KCps) and phosphorus (137.06 KCps) was highest in swamp deer.
 Strontium was more strongly observed in hog deer (38.42 KCps) followed by sambar (36.45 KCps) and chital (35.24 KCps) but was not identified in the remaining species.
 Silicon intensity was highest in sambar (7.8 KCps), iron in swamp deer (3.84 KCps) and sodium was highest in hog deer (5.35 KCps).
 Magnesium intensities were mostly equal in all studied species.
 For elements of minor intensity, there were very few differences between them.
 For sulphur and chlorine, it was in the chital antlers (1.28 KCps and 1.86 KCps respectively) that it was the highest, while in sambar and hog deer aluminum was the most intense (1.76 KCps and 1.8 KCps) in contrast to the other three species.
 Zinc was the strongest in sambar (0.98 KCps), as was potassium, which was twice the proportion in chital and hog deer.
 Copper showed a uniform intensity among the five species (Singh, 2022).

 In antlers, calcium and phosphorus are predominantly found as hydroxyapatite (Ca5(PO4)3OH), accounting for approximately 21% and 10% of antler dry weight, respectively (Chapman 1975).
 A study conducted by Bubenik (1968) analyzing the composition of velvet antlers revealed that they are composed of about 54% organic matter, 34% ash and 12% moisture (Bubenik, 1968).
 An even more detailed analysis illustrated the presence of 47% protein, 33% mineral, about 3-4% lipid, and 3% sugar (Bubenik, 1968).
-The major protein which composes the antlers is collagen, along with amino acids such as glutamic acid, alanine, glycine.
+The major protein which composes the antlers is , along with amino acids such as glutamic acid, alanine, glycine.
 Lipids are predominantly present as gangliosides, sphingomyelins, steroids with a thin fraction of prostaglandins and polysaccharides (Bubenik 1968).
 Moreover, the results obtained in the study support the statement of Moen et al., who predicted that Megaloceros giganteus antlers with a mass of 40 kg could have contained 2.1 kg of nitrogen, 7.6 kg of calcium and 3.8 kg of phosphorus (Moen, 1999).
 Despite the small number of samples collected, the high intensities of some elements in some species, the lower intensities in others, or even the absence and presence of certain elements can be highly effective in differentiating antler physiology interspecifically.
 For instance, high levels of silver, barium, and strontium as well as low levels of copper have been measured in antlers, soils, and pastures in areas affected by chronic wasting disease (Purdey, 2004).
 Chronic wasting disease (CWD) is a transmissible spongiform encephalopathy that affects deer associated with prion proteins, a cellular glycoprotein (PrPC).
 This disease first affects lymphoid tissue and then spreads to the central nervous system and adjacent tissues (Williams, 2005).

 Purdey associated these variations in elemental concentrations measured in areas affected by CWD to artificial and geochemical sources of pollutants.
 To illustrate the proportions of these materials in the antlers, Purdey gave average values for barium and strontium.
 Compared to the reference values for these elements in the bone matrix of 5 ppm (Ba) and 52 ppm (Sr), the values from Purdey of 181 ppm (Ba) and 119 ppm (Sr) can be considered as high (Purdey, 2004).
 In this study, three species came from the same region, while the other two species came from distinct regions, which may have resulted in slight fluctuations in the intensities between these species.
 In this context, barium and strontium concentrations were determined to find out whether the geographical origin of the samples could have any relationship to the chemical composition of antlers.
 For chital, an average barium concentration of 33.03 ppm was measured, while a value of 128.57 ppm was obtained for sambar, which is considerably high.
 Swamp deer reported the highest barium concentration at 207.55 ppm.
 Hog deer and barking deer reported values of 55.42 ppm and 143.86 ppm, respectively.
 Strontium was also found to be considerably high in all species: chital (90.18 ppm), sambar (64.79 ppm), swamp deer (71.79 ppm), hog deer (66.34 ppm) and barking deer (289.71 ppm).

-Application of the Chemical Composition of Antlers in Environmental Studies
+Application of the chemical composition of antlers in environmental studies

 Considering these results, it is then necessary to examine how the origin of the samples and the environment in which they were collected may affect the chemical composition of antlers.
 In this sense, antlers from several species have been used in environmental studies to establish ambient levels of certain contaminants (Kierdorf, 2005).
 Their seasonal regeneration makes them an excellent observation and analysis unit for researchers (Kierdorf, 2005).
-An antler analysis from a certain region over many years can then be useful to reconstruct the temporal evolution of changes in the concentration of certain environmental contaminants such as fluorine or lead (Kierdorf, 2000).
+An antler analysis from a certain region over many years can then be useful to reconstruct the temporal of changes in the concentration of certain environmental contaminants such as fluorine or lead (Kierdorf, 2000).
 A promising field for future research topics is the analysis of isotope signatures in antler bones to determine stable isotope ratios of lead 204, 206, 207 and 208 present in the environment to have a greater understanding of the general distribution of lead sources (Landete-Castillejos, 2019).
 Moreover, a study was conducted in Austria to analyse the amount of lead present in the environment using the bone material of red deer antlers.
 As hunters retain the skulls of the deer they hunt down with the precise date and place where they hunted them down, the antlers represent valuable non-altered samples for environmental research.
 The purpose of this study was to compare lead pollution before and after the addition of lead additives in car gasoline.
 To do so, 300 samples of reed deer antlers hunted down between 1909 and 1990 from 14 different regions of Austria were collected.
 A fraction of the antler was then isolated, dried, ashed and dissolved in 5 ml of HNO3 and the concentrated solution was analyzed using the Perkinelmer 5000 (Tataruch 1995).
 During the annual period of antler growth, the minerals necessary for their formation are mobilized from the skeleton and the diet of the deer.
 Traces of elements present in plants are stored in antlers, which explains the presence of contaminants such as lead (Tataruch 1995).
 The presence of lead in an animal’s system can be caused by two main sources: absorption by the respiratory tract and absorption by the digestive tract.
 Lead is deposited largely on the surface of some plants while a small portion is absorbed by the plant from the soil.
 When feeding, the deer ingest some soil in addition to the plants, which adds lead to the total amount already present in the deer tissues (Tataruch, 1995).
 Also, lead in the animal is an indicator of air contamination as it comes from atmospheric deposition.
 The major results of this research were that they were able to reconstruct a timeline of the variations of lead concentrations associated with evolution of gasoline in Austria.
 For example, lead levels found in samples before World War II had a high lead concentration, which is strange if one considers the smaller density of traffic.
 The reason behind those high levels is probably caused by the higher use of coals for power units in manufacturing and heating conditions, which contains metals that are released in the environment as smoke and particles because of a lack of filters (Tataruch, 1995).

 While generalist species are less specialized species which can utilize a variety of resources from their environment (i.e., having a diverse diet or diverse habitats), specialist species can only thrive within a narrow range of conditions and resources, and are thus highly specialized (Li et al., 2014).
 Therefore, while a worm may be able to lose its head and grow it back, it is a relatively simple organism, as its body is divided into a series of repetitive segments that are fundamentally similar in structure.
-On the other hand, Cervidae are complex organisms which evolved about 30-40 million years ago from the Miocene Muntiacinae in central Asia (Gross, 1983).
+On the other hand, Cervidae are complex which evolved about 30-40 million years ago from the Miocene Muntiacinae in central Asia (Gross, 1983).
 The framework of speciation and regrowth of antlers is highly specialized and limited to Cervidae, as antlers evolved over millions of years, starting from small and simple architectures, and transforming into complex hierarchical structures with elaborate branching (Gross, 1983).
 Antler regeneration is thus limited to the family of Cervidae and to a certain anatomical niche, as the regeneration does not happen at the level of the entire skeleton.

-Stem Cells
+Stem cells

 During the early embryonic development of all animals, pluripotent stem cells compose the inner cell mass of the embryo and can divide or differentiate to become any cell type in the body (Kolios & Moodley, 2013).
 This versatility allows embryonic stem cells to self-repair and regenerate.
 The appeal in regenerative medicine is then to recapitulate the cellular processes responsible for the growth and development of animals at an early stage of cell division.
 Ideally, stem cells could thus be applied to cell therapy to replace damaged cells or regenerate diseased tissues and organs (Kolios & Moodley, 2013).

 The practical question is: if, for instance, salamanders can grow back their tail, why is it that humans cannot grow back limbs?
-Amphibians evolved from fish near the end of the Cretaceous era, while reptiles evolved about 250 million years ago, and mammals only first appeared about 210 million years ago.
+Amphibians evolved from near the end of the Cretaceous era, while reptiles evolved about 250 million years ago, and mammals only first appeared about 210 million years ago.
 Therefore, as pictured in Figure 5, since salamanders are amphibians, they diverged from the evolutionary tree a long time ago and specialized and evolved towards these regenerative abilities, while mammals, including humans, did not.
 Similarly, Cervidae evolved towards seasonally regrowing deciduous antlers as an adaptive strategy to establish social hierarchy millions of years ago (Gross, 1983).

-Fig. 5 A phylogenetic tree of vertebrates illustrating how amphibians (e.g., frogs) branched out and evolved a long time ago and have common ancestors to mammals.
+Fig. 5.
+A phylogenetic tree of vertebrates illustrating how amphibians (e.g., frogs) branched out and evolved a long time ago and have common ancestors to mammals.
 Humans and rats, being generalist species, are more closely related to each other than they are to amphibians such as salamanders, for instance (Amemiya et al., 2013).

 Stem-cell-based regeneration has significant potential in biotechnology and the clinical application of regenerative medicine (Ilic & Polak, 2011).
 However, prior to medical application, scientists must deepen their understanding of the activation and control of stem cells.
-As deer antlers are the only known mammalian organ to undergo physiological stem-cell-based regeneration of bone, nerves, blood vessels, cartilage, and skin, they provide an ideal regenerative model to grasp the underlying mechanisms of stem cell regulation (Zao et al., 2016; Dong et al., 2020).
+As deer antlers are the only known mammalian organ to undergo physiological stem-cell-based regeneration of bone, nerves, blood vessels, cartilage, and , they provide an ideal regenerative model to grasp the underlying mechanisms of stem cell regulation (Zao et al., 2016; Dong et al., 2020).
 The main inspiration is that if organ regeneration is possible in one organismal niche, perhaps there is a way to use it in another skeleton element or organism.

 Proteomics, or the large-scale study of proteins, is one of the most promising models to investigate the biological processes involved in antler bone regeneration (Franco et al., 2013).
 The goal is to identify protein networks and molecular mechanisms involved in the activation and maintenance of the stem cell niche of antlers to better understand the regenerative nature of antlers (Dong et al., 2020).